PiCommCapp/MBridge/docs/projectbrief.md

 **9. User Interface Details:**

 * **Main Window:** A single window containing the four monitoring slots arranged vertically or horizontally.
-* **Channel Selection:** For each of the four slots, a dropdown menu will list the available audio input channels (e.g., "Channel 1", "Channel 2", ..., "Channel 32").
+* **Channel Selection:** For each of the four slots, a dropdown menu will list the available audio input channels (e.g., "Channel 1", "Channel 2", ..., "Channel 32") and output loopback channels (e.g., "Output 1", "Output 2", etc.).
 * **Meter Type Selection:** For each of the four slots, a dropdown menu will allow the user to choose between "VU" and "PPM" meter types.
 * **Meter Display:** Clear and visually distinct representations of the selected meter type for each channel.
 * **RTA Display:** Stacked frequency spectrum graphs for each of the four selected channels, providing a real-time visual representation of the frequency content.